mahathi0412/microbit-website/README.md

 - **Quiz**: Test your Micro:bit knowledge with engaging questions and get your score instantly.

 ## Contact Us
-If you would like more information, or need assistance, please get in touch with our Education Coordinator, Jonas Hudnall at jhudnall@pdx.edu or are interested in **training**, reach out to out Curriculum and Coding Specialist, Mahathi Mandelli at mandelli@pdx.edu.
-We're here to support you in learning more about Micro:bit and exploring the exciting world of coding and electronics.
+If you would like more information, or need assistance, please get in touch with our Education Coordinator, Jonas Hudnall at jhudnall@pdx.edu or are interested in **training**, reach out to Curriculum and Coding Specialist, Mahathi Mandelli at mandelli@pdx.edu.
+We're here to help you learn more about Micro:bit and explore the exciting world of coding and electronics.

 ## Access the website through
 **https://mahathi0412.github.io/microbit-website/index.html**